sourcefrog/conserve/README.md

 * The backup archive should be a pure function of the source directory and history of backup operations.
 (If the backup metadata includes a timestamp, you can pass in the timestamp to get the same result.)

+* Store, reasonably efficiently, large files that are partially rewritten over time, such as databases or VM images.
+We don't expect data will be _inserted_ with the rest of it being moved along, so an rsync-style sliding window is not needed.
+However some ranges or blocks of the file may be overwritten.

 For a comparison to other backup systems, see
 <https://github.com/sourcefrog/conserve/wiki/Compared-to-others>.